ChoiVadim/flask_deploy_ex/README.md

 ```sh
 ssh username@domain_name.com
 ```
-Connects to the server using SSH.
-Replace username and domainname.com with your actual username and server domain or IP address.

 ### Clone the Git Repository

 ```sh
 git clone url
 ```
-Clones the repository containing your Flask application.
-Replace url with the URL of your Git repository.

 # Create and Activate a Python Virtual Environment